BriceShatzer/blog/_drafts/2019-11-07-explaining-kinja.md

 date:   2019-11-07 12:30:00 -0500
 tags:  kinja
 categories: development
-description: " Description here "
+description: "A discussion of the beautiful  A Description here "
 ---

+*This post was originally started in 2019 & I'm just now getting around to finishing it.
+Some of the technical specifics may have changed*

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Kinja is at this point the absolute best CMS though... nobody discusses this</p>&mdash; Anna Merlan (@annamerlan) <a href="https://twitter.com/annamerlan/status/1191429517769953282?ref_src=twsrc%5Etfw">November 4, 2019</a></blockquote>